sampersand/knight/README.md

 ```
 # Specs

+For exact details please see [specs.md](specs.md).
+The following is just a rough overview, and may be slightly out of date.

 ## Syntax
 Every Knight program is a single expression.
 (The `;` function can be used to write more than one expression, sequentially.)
 Because of this, parsing is extremely simple: Parse a token, then parse as many arguments as that expression dictates.